-- Students are entitled to resit failed assessment items for any module that is awarded a fail grade, unless the failure was due to non-attendance. - Reassessment items that are passed are graded at D- or 'pass' in the case of examinations. - For all other modules, which are assessed by coursework, re-assessment will take place in the 3 week period immediately following each result or for modules assessed by examination, the next available re-sit opportunity.
-The result dates are published annually in the Key Dates Schedule. - These provisions supersede item 12.3 in the Taught Courses Regulatory Framework of the University of Worcester. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module).
+- Students are entitled to resit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are capped at D- or 'pass' in the case of examinations. - For all modules which are assessed by coursework, re-assessment will take place in the 3 week period immediately following each result or for modules assessed by examination, the next available re-sit opportunity.
+The result dates are published annually in the Key Dates Schedule.

+- These provisions supersede item 12.3 in the Taught Courses Regulatory Framework of the University of Worcester. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module); the module grade for a re-taken module is capped at D-.